julia-mt/julia-mt/README.md

 ## Hi 👋.
 Welcome to Julia's GitHub.

-* I am grad student at UPenn, studying Computer Science
+* I am a grad student at UPenn, studying Computer Science
 * Interested in Data-Driven Investing and ML Applications to the Real Asset Space.

 ## Skills: